raspberrypilearning/broadcasting-spells/en/step_8.md

 ![A project with four sprites and added new pixelate spell buttons.](images/upgrade-step.png)

 Why not swap characters with a friend?
-Use the Scratch backpack or download the sprite to a shared area.
+First, swap project links with a friend to see each other's sprites.
+To save their sprites, use your Scratch backpack or download the sprites to a shared area.
+Then go back to your project and add the saved sprites.

 [[[scratch-backpack]]]